1161855007/OS/README.md

 * ### Data structures and functions
   * `struct thread`: add a member `int64_t ticks_count;`in the struct.
 The struct is in `thread.h`, `ticks_count` will be used to count the rest ticks of a sleeping thread.
 If `ticks_count` is 0, it means that the thread will be woke up to CPU.
   * `void timer_sleep (int64_t ticks)`: The function is in `timer.c`, add a judge in `timer_sleep`, the input `ticks` should be valid.
-  * `void thread_check (struct thread *t)`: This function is setted to confirm the status of each thread and is aimed to avoid race condition.
+  * `void thread_check (struct thread *t)`: This function will be written in `thread.c`, and is setted to confirm the status of each thread and is aimed to avoid race condition.
 When `ticks_blocked` is 0, it will unblock the blocked thread.
 Or "wake up the sleeping thread".
 * ### Algorithms
   * Check whether the input `ticks` is valid(`ticks > 0`)
   * `ticks_count` will record the sleep time of the thread.